-FHWA Integrating Climate Change into the Transportation Planning Process prone areas and the effects that it will have on each community in relation to major transportation infrastructure.
+FHWA Integrating Climate Change into the Transportation Planning Process community in relation to major transportation infrastructure.
 Transportation infrastructures such as roadways, bridges, rail lines etc. are essential for the economic wellbeing of our region.
 More than half the country's population now lives along the nation's coasts, and one third lives in the highly populated coastal areas of the Northeast.
 The area between Boston and Philadelphia is one of the most populous areas of the country.
 The Montachusett region, being a part of this larger corridor, not only has infrastructure which carries regional significance, but national as well.